web3-protocol/evm-browser/README.md

 ## Current limitations

-Due to a bug in electron, web storage apis (localStorage, sessionStorage, webSQL, indexedDB, cookies) are disabled for now (see [progress in issue](https://github.com/nand2/evm-browser/issues/3))
+- web storage apis (localStorage, sessionStorage, webSQL, indexedDB, cookies) are disabled for now (see [progress in issue](https://github.com/nand2/evm-browser/issues/3)), due to a bug in electron.
+- Loading resources from blockchain with a chain id above 65536 (such as Sepolia) will fail.

 ## Usage